MohsenFatemii/Twitter_List_Blocker/README.md

 ### Completing the code

 #### Part 1: Entering Required Credentials
-You need to write your credentials in lines `21-30` which is like :
+You need to write your credentials in `Parallel_blocker.py` file.
+In lines `21-30` you can see these credentials:

     # the consumer key
     consumer_key='Enter Your Consumer Key here',